The DSAI Code of Business Conduct Direct Selling Association of Ireland code of business conduct As approved by the DSAI Board on 18th March 2020

 (b) clearly identify the member, giving the member’s name at least as much prominence as the name of the direct seller, or direct selling group, to whom prospects are invited to respond.

-2.7 Any recruitment material used in a direct marketing campaign, whether or not involving the purchase or rental of mailing lists, must be pre-approved by the member.
+2.7 Any recruitment material used in a direct marketing campaign, whether or not involving the purchase or rental of mailing lists, must be pre-approved by

 2.8 In relation to its own website and the websites of its independent direct sellers, each member shall establish